 Quick Summary

 The London City Airport drop off charge is £8 for up to 5 minutes, plus £1 per additional minute up to a maximum stay of 10 minutes.
 Introduced on 6 January 2026, this made London City the last of the capital's six airports to charge for terminal drop-offs — ending years of free forecourt access.
 The system is barrierless with ANPR cameras.
 Payment must be made online by midnight the following day.
-Blue Badge holders are exempt.
+Blue Badge holders are exempt (pre-registration required).
 Licensed black cabs are temporarily exempt pending a TfL consultation on meter integration.
-There is no free car park alternative — but the DLR to London City Airport station is the obvious free option for passengers.
-A pre-booked taxi with LondonAirport-Taxi.com handles the drop-off charge as part of the fixed fare.
+At £1.60 per minute, London City is the most expensive UK airport drop-off per minute — though the 10-minute hard cap limits the worst-case total.
+There is no free car park alternative — but the DLR direct to London City Airport station is the obvious free option for passengers.
+For a side-by-side comparison of all six London airports' drop-off charges in one place, see our UK airport drop-off charges compared aggregator.
+The simplest option is to book a pre-booked taxi with LondonAirport‑Taxi.com — your driver handles everything as part of the fixed fare.

 What Is the London City Airport Drop Off Charge?

 London City Airport introduced a drop-off charge on 6 January 2026, becoming the last major London airport to end free forecourt access.
-Previously, drivers could pull up directly outside the terminal doors without paying — a rare convenience among UK airports.
+Previously, drivers could pull up directly outside the terminal doors without paying — a rare convenience among UK airports, and one that distinguished London City from its larger competitors for years.

 The charge applies in the designated drop-off area on the airport forecourt, directly outside the terminal building.
 The system is barrierless — there are no ticket machines or barriers.
-ANPR cameras record your vehicle registration as you enter, and payment must be made online after your visit.
+Automatic Number Plate Recognition (ANPR) cameras record your vehicle registration as you enter the zone.
+Payment must be made online after your visit.

 The airport said the move is intended to encourage greater use of public transport.
-Around 70% of London City passengers already travel by DLR or bus — the highest proportion of any London airport.
+According to London City Airport, around two-thirds of passengers already travel by DLR, bus, or other sustainable transport modes — and the charge is designed to push that figure higher.
+For pricing transparency on alternative options see our London taxi fares 2026 guide or our taxi fare calculator.

 London City Airport Drop Off Charge 2026 – Current Prices

-At £8 for just 5 minutes, London City has the shortest base time of any London airport.
-A 10-minute drop-off costs £13 — more expensive than a 10-minute drop-off at Gatwick or Stansted (both £10).
-The per-minute charge after 5 minutes makes every second count.
+At £8 for just 5 minutes, London City has the shortest base time of any London airport — and the highest per-minute cost at £1.60 per minute.
+A full 10-minute drop-off costs £13, more expensive than a 10-minute drop-off at Gatwick or Stansted (both £10 flat).
+However, the 10-minute hard cap means the worst-case total cost remains lower than at airports with longer extension windows.

 How Does London City Compare to Other London Airports?

 London City has the shortest base time (5 minutes) and no free car park alternative — making it the least forgiving of all six London airports.
-For full guides, see our Heathrow, Gatwick, Stansted, Luton, and Southend drop off charge guides.
+For an authoritative side-by-side comparison of all six London airports in one place, see our UK airport drop-off charges compared aggregator pillar.
+For individual airport deep-dives see our Heathrow, Gatwick, Stansted, Luton, and Southend drop off charge guides.

 Who Needs to Pay?